The Bronze Horseman (poem): Legacy and adaptations

 The work has had enormous influence in Russian culture.
 The setting of Evgenii's defiance, Senate Square, was coincidentally also the scene of the Decembrist revolt of 1825.
-Within the literary realm, Dostoevsky's The Double: A Petersburg Poem [Двойник] (1846) directly engages with "The Bronze Horseman", treating Evgenii's madness as parody.
+Within the literary realm, Dostoevsky's The Double: A Petersburg Poem (1846) directly engages with The Bronze Horseman, treating Evgenii's madness as parody.
 The theme of madness parallels many of Gogol's works and became characteristic of 19th- and 20th-century Russian literature.
-Andrei Bely's novel Petersburg [Петербург] (1913; 1922) uses the Bronze Horseman as a metaphor for the centre of power in the city of Petersburg, which is itself a living entity and the main character of Bely's novel.
+Andrei Bely's novel Petersburg (1913; 1922) uses the Bronze Horseman as a metaphor for the centre of power in the city of Petersburg, which is itself a living entity and the main character of Bely's novel.
 The bronze horseman, representing Peter the Great, chases the novel's protagonist, Nikolai Ableukhov.
 He is thus forced to flee the statue just like Evgenii.
-In this context, Bely implies that Peter the Great is responsible for Russia's national identity that is torn between Western and Eastern influences.
+In this context, Bely implies that Peter the Great was responsible for Russia's national identity, torn between Western and Eastern influences.

 Other literary references to the poem include Anna Akmatova's "Poem Without a Hero", which mentions the Bronze Horseman "first as the thudding of unseen hooves".
 Later on, the epilogue describes her escape from the pursuing Horseman.
-In Valerii Briusov's work “To the Bronze Horseman” published in 1906, the author suggests that the monument is a "representation of eternity, as indifferent to battles and slaughter as it was Evgenii's curses".
+In Valerii Briusov's work "To the Bronze Horseman" published in 1906, the author suggests that the monument is a "representation of eternity, as indifferent to battles and slaughter as it was to Evgenii's curses".

 Nikolai Myaskovsky's 10th Symphony (1926–7) was inspired by the poem.

 In 1949 composer Reinhold Glière and choreographer Rostislav Zakharov adapted the poem into a ballet premiered at the Kirov Opera and Ballet Theatre in Leningrad.
-This production was restored, with some changes, by Yuri Smekalov ballet (2016) at the Mariinsky Theatre in Saint Petersburg.
-The ballet has re-established its place in the Mariinsky repertoire.
+This production was restored, with some changes, by Yuri Smekalov's ballet (2016) at what was now named the Mariinsky Theatre in what was now named Saint Petersburg.
+The ballet has recovered its place in the Mariinsky repertoire.